 - Protein to prevent hair from becoming dry and brittle

-Because our hair is exposed to the elements every day, there’s lots of potential for breakage and moisture loss.
-First of all, from the sun, wind and rain to central heating and air conditioning; they all conspire to make our hair dry.
+Because hair is exposed to the elements every day, there’s lots of potential for breakage and moisture loss: from the sun to wind and rain to heating and air conditioning.
+They all conspire to make hair dry.
 As a result, hair is more susceptible to breakage.

-Choose the right product for your hair type
+Choose the right product for your hair type.

 Avoid over-drying the hair.

-In order to avoid overdrying the hair, you can choose a cooler setting on the hairdryer.
-However, it’s also important to take notice of what’s happening to your hair in the drying process.
-If the hair feels dry and no longer damp to touch, its time to stop.
+Avoid overdrying the hair by choosing a lower setting on the hairdryer.
+However, it’s vital to notice what’s happening to your hair in the drying process.
+If the hair feels dry and no longer damp to touch, it’s time to stop.